paulsimroth/restaurant_full_system/README.md

 # RESTAURANT FULLSTACK APP

 This is an All-in-one solution for restaurants in need of a simple website with an integrated admin dashboard.
+The project uses tRPC to handle API communication and Prisma for connecting to a MongoDB Atlas database.

 ## Development